rbergman/tendril-connect-demos/README.md

 This is a sample [Node.js](http://nodejs.org) application for demoing interactions with the [Tendril Connect HTTP APIs](https://dev.tendrilinc.com/docs).
 It is a work in progress, so many areas are incomplete or less functional than might otherwise be desired.

+For the lazy, you may be able to find the app running [here](http://freezing-robot-5534.herokuapp.com).

 # Installation

 First clone the repo: